carleshf/carleshf.github.io/_posts/2019-06-03-code-4-care-hackathon.md

 ![Take it! - Main page]({{baseurl}}/assets/code-4-care-01.png)

-The main page provides a shot description of the web application and its goal, as well as the team who developed it.
+The main page provides a short description of the web application and its goal, as well as the team who developed it.

 Once we click on "JOIN TAKE IT!" we are moved to the login page.
 This one will flow to the medical doctor's page or to the patient's page.